 Department******* BSD – Center for Data Intensive Science

 About the UnitThe Center for Data Intensive Science at the University of Chicago is a research center pioneering translational data science to advance biology, medicine, and environmental research.
 Data driven research approaches require interdisciplinary innovation in computing technology, algorithms, and statistical models.
 The growing volume of data available necessitates advances in the sophistication of these methods.
-Our work centers around developing instruments to integrate commons of complex data with cloud computing technology.
-We architect large scale commons of research data, computing resources, applications, tools, services.
+Our work centers around developing software platforms to integrate repositories of complex data with cloud computing technology.
+We architect large scale data commons consisting of research data, computing resources, and software applications, tools, and services.
 Our guiding principles center around open data, open-source software, and open infrastructure.
 Through this approach, we can more effectively use data at scale to study and pursue scientific inquiry in the areas of biology, medicine, healthcare, and the environment.
-We are leaders in data sharing, democratizing access for the broader research community and accelerating discovery.
-Our leadership emerged with the launch of the first open-source cloud-based computational research platform recognized as an NIH Trusted Partner, achieving rigorous data quality and data management service requirements.
-Today we offer over seven petabytes of rich research data through the following data commons platforms: -NCI Genomic Data Commons -Bionimbus Protected Data Cloud -Blood Profiling Atlas for Cancer -OCC Environmental Data Commons -Open Science Data Cloud We are based in Chicago, but our work engages collaborators from across the world.
+We are leaders in developing large scale data platforms that support the analysis of large and complex datasets, enable data sharing, and accelerate research discoveries.
+Our center developed the first, or one of the first, large scale data clouds, data commons, and data ecosystems supporting biomedical and environmental research.
+Today we offer over seven petabytes of rich research data through the following data commons platforms: – NCI Genomic Data Commons – Bionimbus Protected Data Cloud – Blood Profiling Atlas for Cancer – BRAIN Data Commons – OCC Environmental Data Commons – Open Science Data Cloud We are based in Chicago, but our work engages collaborators from across the world.

 – Responsible for testing the product to be compliant with technical specifications and policy requirements.

-– Detailed knowledge of software verification and validation processes and procedures required
+– Detailed knowledge of software verification and validation processes and procedures.

-– Ability to prioritize and manage workload to meet critical project milestones and deadlines required
+– Understanding of Agile Process and ability to prioritize and manage workload to meet critical project milestones and deadlines.

-– Ability and willingness to acquire new programming languages, statistical and computational methods, and background in research area required
+– Ability and willingness to acquire new programming languages, learn about statistical and machine learning methods.

-– Ability to work in a collaborative team environment required
+– Ability to work in a collaborative team environment.

 – Bachelor’s degree in computer science, mathematics, statistics, engineering, or a related field required.

-– Master’s degree in computer science, mathematics, statistics, engineering, or a related field preferred.
+– Master’s or Doctoral degree in computer science, mathematics, statistics, engineering, or a related field preferred.

 – Minimum of two (2) years of professional QA experience in testing activities for all phases of the testing lifecycle required.